CalculusWithJulia/CalculusWithJulia.github.io/getting-started-with-julia.md

 As it is open source, indeed with a liberal MIT license, it can be installed for free on many types of computers (though not phones or tablets).
-There are some web sites that provide access to `Julia`:

-[JuliaBox](http://www.juliabox.org) provides a web-based interface to `Julia` built around `IJulia`.
-An account is needed and can be requested.
+We recommend taking advantage of [JuliaBox](http://www.juliabox.org), which  provides a web-based interface to `Julia` built around `Jupyter`, a wildly succesful platform for interacting with different open-source software programs.
+For JuliaBox, a Google account is needed.

-[Sagemath](http://cloud.sagemath.org) provides another web-based solution and an `Jupyter` front end, as well.
-This is free for most use.

 ### Installing Julia locally

+Julia Box is great and convenient, but it but may not be available to you.
+In that case, installing `Julia` is a not-so-difficult option.

 Binaries of `Julia` are provided at [julialang.org](http://julialang.org/downloads/).
 Julia has an